0xIchigo/RPSLS/README.md

 ## Design Considerations

 ### Commitment Scheme and Privacy

 The main consideration for this app is how can the code be structured such that the second player is unable to determine what action the first player has already made.
 When the first player commits their move, a salt is added to the hash to guarantee the creation of a unique commitment hash.
 A salt is random data that is used as additional input to ensure that even when the inputs are the same (for example, the player chooses lizard over multiple games) a unique output is generated.

+# Acknowledgements

+The smart contract used for this project was created by [Clément Lesaege](https://twitter.com/clesaege?s=20), CTO of [Kleros](https://kleros.io/).
+I do not take any credit for the creation of this smart contract and am merely deploying and interacting with it.
+I urge you to checkout both Clément's work and the work being done at Kleros!